 graph_type

-Required (for statistical indicators): This setting is used to specify what type of graph to use for the indicator.
+Required (for statistical indicators that don't use the alternative "graph_types" setting): This setting is used to specify what type of graph to use for the indicator.
 More information about charts here.

 graph_type: line